SidecarTridge Multi-device GPU Demo

 3. Go to the Apps tab and select GPU Demo from the list.

-4. Click Download to install the app to your SidecarTridge’s microSD card.
+4. Click Download to install the app onto the microSD card.

-5. Once installed, select the app and click Launch.
+5. Select the newly installed app and click Launch.

-After installation, the GPU Demo will start automatically every time your Atari is powered on.
+After installation, the GPU Demo will start automatically every time your Atari is powered on, dropping you into the demo menu.

 🕹️ Usage